subhadig/subhadig.github.io/_posts/2020-01-15-my-list-of-things-to-do-after-installing-debian-on-the-pc.md

 ### Conclusion
 The steps are tested on a Debian 10 Buster installation.
-The choices made in this post are based on my personal needs and taste, it will almost certainly be different for other users.
-So the steps shared in this post should not be followed without understanding what they do and if they are required for your case.
+The choices made in this post are based on my personal requirements and preferences, it will almost certainly be different in your case.
+So the steps shared in this post should not be followed without understanding what they are meant for and if they are required for your case.
-For me, this post will definitely make it easier when next time I install Debian on a new system.
+For me, this post will definitely make it a lot easier when next time I install Debian on a new system.